danieleln/dotfiles/README.md

 # config-files
-this repo contains the configuration files I use in my linux machines (a W10 desktop running Ubuntu22.04 on WSL and a laptop currently running Pop!\_OS).
+This repo contains configuration files I use in my Linux machines (a W10 desktop running Ubuntu22.04 on WSL and a laptop currently running Pop!\_OS).
 At the moment, it contains configuration files for neovim, oh-my-posh and bashrc

 ## Folder Structure